windkeepblow/WeiboCrawler/README.md

 ##Why WeiboCrawler

-Sina weibo is the largest website for people to share their ideas, photos and any other things with their friends just like Twitter.
+Sina weibo is the largest website for people to share their ideas, photos and any other things with their friends in China just like Twitter.
 I write this program just to help me to do some research about social network.
 Please do not use the data for business.

 ##About the code